replicate/cog/README.md

 * Builds a Docker image and pushes it to Artifact store with Cloud Build
 * Uploads the zip directory to GCS
 * Deploys a prediction endpoint to AI Platform
+* Inserts a record into a Cloud SQL postgres database

 Logs are available here: https://console.cloud.google.com/run/detail/us-central1/modelserver/logs?project=replicate